konveyor/editor-extensions/docs/roadmap/stories/05-iterate_on_issue_resolution.md

   - See the view by selecting a commit in the "Source Control Graph" on the Source Control view
   - https://code.visualstudio.com/updates/v1_86#_review-multiple-files-in-diff-editor
   - https://github.com/microsoft/vscode/blob/main/src/vs/workbench/contrib/multiDiffEditor/browser/multiDiffEditor.ts
+  - __Note__: This component is not currently available to "normal" extensions.
+Maybe in the future, it will be generally available.

 Comments view...